Plumbing Expertise for NH and Northern MA Residences

 Overflowing toilets.
 Clogged bathroom sinks and drains.
 Leaky faucets, taps and pipes.
 Our experienced bathroom repair technicians are skilled at fixing any bathroom plumbing problem you may face.

 Common Bathroom Plumbing Problems

 Problem: My toilet is overflowing

 Potential Causes/Solutions: The overflowing toilet is a homeowner’s nightmare, but don’t panic.
 When confronted with this all-too-common problem, your first and most important step is to immediately shut off the flow of water to the toilet (the shutoff valve is usually found at the bottom left under the fixture, about 6 inches off the floor).
-You can then try gently plunging it.
+You can then try using a plunger.
 Or give us a call and we’ll send a trained plumbing technician to your home ASAP.

 Problem: My bathroom sink or drain is clogged